DTJF/cmakefbc/cmake_fb_deps/_Tool.md

 languages (C, CXX, RC, ASM, Fortran, Java).
 Unfortunately FreeBASIC isn't supported yet (effective December 2014).
 This means CMake does re-compile a target (object file) when the source code changed (*.bas).
-But it doesn't re-compile the target when related code included by
-#`INCLUDE` statements changed (*.bi or nested *.bas files).
-Those
+But it doesn't re-compile the target when related code changed, which may get included by #`INCLUDE` statements (*.bi or nested *.bas files).
-dependencies have to get managed by an external solution.
+Those dependencies have to get managed by an external solution.

 The cmake_fb_deps tool is the central component of such an external solution.
 It scans one or more FreeBASIC source code files and